 Small businesses can also access the subcontracting opportunities page to view subcontracting opportunities.

-A major OSDBU initiative is outreach to small, small disadvantaged and women-owned businesses.
+A major OSDBU initiative is outreach to the small business community.
 The OSDBU staff:

 - Respond to basic questions and provide information on HUD contracting opportunities